rvicedomini/strainberry/README.md

 The assembly and read alignment are then available in the `flye_out` directory as `assembly.fasta` and `alignment.sorted.bam` respectively.

 ### Running Strainberry
-Given the provided `assembly.fasta` and `alignment.sorted.bam` files, it is possible to run Strainberry as follows:
+Given the provided `assembly.fasta` and `alignment.sorted.bam` files, it is possible to run Strainberry using 4 threads as follows:

 ```
 $ cd example